supergeoff/stack-starter/memory-bank/activeContext.md

-Active decisions include using the nx plugin (nx-extend/docusaurus) for Docusaurus setup and using the `webpack:webpack` executor for serving the 'health' application to enable file watching.
+Active decisions include using the nx plugin (nx-extend/docusaurus) for Docusaurus setup and using the `webpack:webpack` executor for serving the 'server' application to enable file watching.

 Important patterns include following the instructions in the .clinerules/memory-bank.md file for updating the memory bank and identifying